Privacy Policy

 - Cholesterol

-- QRisk Score (this is the risk rating of you having a cardio-vascular event)
+- QRisk Score (this is the risk rating of you having a cardiovascular event)

-Why we collect and use this information
+Why we collect and use this information:

 The Council and The Living Well Sefton Community Service (which includes Sefton CVS, May Logan Centre, Brighter Living Partnership, Netherton Feelgood Factory) use your personal information in order to: